| | Meatpaper FIVE

 religious, an “erotic rite,” a sacred enactment

+of life.
 This reminds Andrew, a student of animal

 behavior, of the Dutch primatologist Frans de Waal, who saw